A low-consumption website for more responsible digital technology

 - Hosting is carried out in France in an efficient datacenter, on a very low power server and manually optimized.

 The responsibility of the site also applies to personal data.
 They are only used to monitor visits by page and they are self-collected, self-hosted and anonymized by software that is fully compatible with GDPR and open-source (Matomo Analytics).
+You can exclude yourself from the counts by unchecking the option on this page.

 My name is Bastien, I was born in 1982 and I am a software engineer.